turningpoint1988/streetlearn/README.md

 bazel build streetlearn/python:experiment
 bazel run streetlearn/python:experiment -- --dataset_paths=<dataset path> --level_names=<dataset name>
 ```

-"dataset path" denotes the path of streetlearn datasets
+"dataset path" denotes the path of streetlearn datasets, and
-"dataset name" denotes the streetlearn datasets stored in the <dataset path>
+"dataset name" denotes the streetlearn datasets stored in the "dataset path"

 For more information, using:
 ```shell